This section of Ch. 7 will cover the following topics:

 Titles are a brief and interesting summary of what the document is about.
 Titles are generally more than one word but no more than several words.

 Like the headline in a newspaper or magazine, an essay’s title gives the audience a first peek at the content.
 If readers like the title, they are likely to keep reading.
-One caution: don’t be too clever.
-A clear title is better than something creative but obscure.

-The final two steps of the writing process–revising and editing–are crucial to the quality of the final document (and the grade you receive).
-During the final two steps, you will have the opportunity to make changes to your first draft.
+The final steps of the writing process–revising and editing–are crucial to the quality of the final document (and the grade you receive).
+During the final steps, you will have the opportunity to make changes to your first draft.

 - The key structural parts of an essay are a thesis in an engaging introductory paragraph, body paragraphs with supporting details, and a concluding paragraph that ends the essay gracefully.